Materiality

 • Dialogue with labor unions and co-hosting of events

-• Individual consultation on child-rearing and nursing care support.
+• Individual consultation on child-rearing and nursing care support

-• Compliance Surveys, etc.
+• Compliance surveys, engagement surveys, etc.

-Those who support the Group's business by providing capital or by participating in management through the exercise of voting rights, among others We aim to build long-term fiduciary relationships with our shareholders and investors and earn appropriate recognition through sincere and fair information disclosure and active communication.
+We aim to build long-term fiduciary relationships with our shareholders and investors and earn appropriate recognition through sincere and fair information disclosure and active communication.

 • General Meeting of Shareholders and Financial Results Briefing